karo56/easyRL/README.md

 ```
 Now, just go to http://localhost:8501 choose your env, algorithm and experiment to see how it performs.

+TODO add figure

+When you choose your env/algorithm/experiment you have to click "Refresh experiment" button.
+If the experiment is going on you have to click this button to ... refresh experiment 😐

+TODO add figure

+When you refresh experment you can see some nice plots, and estimation when experiments.

 _Note: envs, algorithms and experiments are based on outputs/experiments folder.
 If this folder is empty, you would see nothing special on this dashboard_ 😥

+### Tensorboard
+Stable-baseline3 offers use tensorboard to tracking experiments.
+EasyRL saves tensorboard logs in ```experiments/env/algo/experiment_name/tensorboard``` folder by default.

-TODO: you can also use tensorboard loger if you want :)
+So, if you want to use tensorboard just run:

-##
+TODO

+and go to localhost.

 ##  F&Q
 <details>